-Shoulder of lamb can be boned and rolled to make a joint that is easy to carve.
-It can be stuffed or left plain.
+Boneless Lamb Shoulder can be rolled to make a joint that is easy to carve, this can be stuffed or left plain.

-A whole boned rolled shoulder of lamb will usually feed 6 – 8 people comfortably.
-The lamb shoulder can be roasted really simply with just a bit of salt and pepper, a spot of garlic,nd its best friend Rosemary.
+A whole boneless lamb shoulder will usually feed 6 – 8 people comfortably.
+The lamb shoulder can be roasted really simply with just a bit of salt and pepper, a spot of garlic, and its best friend Rosemary.

 It is a good idea to give the lamb shoulder about 20 minutes in a really hot oven to start the cooking process, and then add about half a bottle of red wine or 400ml of orange juice.
 Cover with foil and cook slowly for a couple of hours.
 Boned Lamb shoulder also lends itself to supporting the strong flavours of Levantine and Indian cuisines.